wp-plugins/fourteen-colors/readme.txt

 Adds back the Accent Color feature that was removed from the theme right before its release (see http://core.trac.wordpress.org/ticket/26220).

 Also adds an experimental "Contrast Color" feature, which will be further developed once Twenty Fourteen is released.

+This plugin is currently in development and will be fully polished in time for the release of WordPress 3.8 and the Twenty Fourteen Theme, on December 12, 2013.
+Please feel free to test it out, but keep in mind that it isn't quite ready for primetime... yet! (and neither is Twenty Fourteen, of course)

 By the way, despite the plugin's name, there are only two customizable color fields to streamline the process as much as possible.